 Now that you know what the true meaning of Memorial Day is, you can make plans to do what it was originally intended.
 You don't have to do something extravagant, just something that reminds you of the people who fought for what you have today.
 This could simply be reading some history, saying a prayer for current soldiers, or taking a few minutes to educate others on the holiday's true meaning.

-Many states don't have parades anymore for Memorial Day.
-You might want to contact your city council about setting one up.
+A Memorial Day parade is a tradition in most cities and towns.
+It is also an opportunity for you to honor and show support for those who died while serving in the U.S. military.
+If by chance your city or town does not have an annual Memorial Day parade, you might want to contact your city council about setting one up.
 You can contact local businesses for sponsorship and invite school bands, cheerleaders, etc. You can then contact local newspapers to get the word out about the parade.
-Not only will this bring back what the day is all about, it will bring people out of their homes to celebrate something special.
+Not only will this bring back what the day is all about, but it will also bring people out of their homes to celebrate something special.

-Keep in mind, you don't have to make it a solemn day, you can still attend or host barbecues, go to the beach or take part in other Memorial Day festivities.
-These activities serve as a celebration for how far this nation has come, the soldiers who risked their lives for it, and the joining of friends.
+Keep in mind, you don't have to make it a solemn day, you can still attend or host a barbecue, go to the beach, have a picnic or take part in other Memorial Day festivities.
+These activities serve as a celebration for how far this nation has come, the soldiers who risked their lives for it, and the coming together of friends.